Charity Games 1992

-Pari-mutuel betting is legal in Idaho, provided it is approved by the commission.
+Pari-mutuel betting is the one form of sports betting that is legal in Idaho, provided it is approved by the commission.
 This includes live racing, OTB, simulcast and/or televised races.
 While pari-mutuel horse racing is permitted, dog racing has since been prohibited.
 Idaho bettors can make OTB online from sites like TwinSpires and TVG.
 Idaho OTB is the only authorized form of online gambling allowed.

 Tribal casinos are the only legal form of land-based casinos (Class II) in Idaho.
 These offer hundreds of slot machines and bingo.
 However, table games like blackjack, roulette, poker, keno, and baccarat are not permitted.
 The ownership of these casinos is split between the Kootenai Tribe(1), Nez Perce Tribe(2), Coeur d’Alene Tribe(1), and the Shoshone-Bannock Tribe(3).

 |Bannock Peak Casino||I-86 (Exit 52) – Arbon Valley, ID 83204||shobangaming.com|

 |Best Western Kootenai River Inn, Casino and Spa||7169 Plaza St. – Bonners Ferry, ID 83805||kootenairiverinn.com/casino|

 |Clearwater River Casino||17500 Nez Perce Rd. -Lewiston, ID 83501||crcasino.com/casino|